 How to keep children and young people safe

-You may wish take to following steps either before or whilst your child is using the internet:
+You may wish to take the following steps either before or whilst your child is using the internet:

 - Talk to your child about staying safe online, and the possible risks of using the internet